I. Music Box - Fever Dream

 Nathanael, the young protagonist in The Sandman, seems torn between delusions and reality and is not conforming to society.
 But whether it is him who is 'mad', or the society around him, is left open as well as so much more.
 This ambiguity and relativism much horrified the author's contemporaries but it is precisely these aspects, combined with Hoffmann's experimental and highly elliptical style, that explain the story's modernity and its spell.
 Many contradictory interpretations have been written about this labyrinthine novella, but most of them miss the point by forcing it into a Procrustean bed of either-or by clearly distinguishing good and evil, real and unreal.
 Indeed, it would be senseless to attempt to find a moral or a clear-cut plot, for it is precisely his "wisdom of uncertainty" and his exploration of "the essential relativity of things human" (Milan Kundera) where Hoffmann's achievement lies: The Sandman hauntingly illuminates what a subjective affair reality is.

-Mannequin was jointly commissioned by the Southbank Centre, Boston Symphony Orchestra, Danish National Symphony Orchestra and the Melbourne Symphony Orchestra.
+Mannequin was jointly commissioned by the Southbank Centre, Boston Symphony Orchestra, Danish National Symphony Orchestra, Melbourne Symphony Orchestra and NDR.
 The work was given first performances by the National Youth Orchestra of Great Britain under Ilan Volkov's direction at Sage Gateshead and at the Southbank Centre in London.

 Maris Gothóni, 2015